Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
 # Methods

-The following software, modules and files were used throughout this project:
+The following software, libraries and files were used throughout this project:

 -   Python version 3.8.5 via Anaconda 2020.11